rbaheti/protein-table/README.md

 # Protein Sample data

-React single page application that is used to display protein sample data in a table.
-This app demonstrates the use of GraphQl on the client side, react-router, pagination and navigation.
+React single page application to display protein sample data in a table.
+This app demonstrates the use of GraphQL on the client side, react-router, pagination and navigation.

 # Libraries Used